RickofManc/60-seconds-to-save-earth/README.md

 ### Code

 * [Sweet Alerts](https://sweetalert.js.org/) - For being a beautiful replacement for a browser alert at the end of the game.
-* YouTubers Ania Kubow and Kod Aktif as sources of learning JavaScript code that has provided some of the game functionality.
+* YouTubers Ania Kubow [game-play] and Kod Aktif [effects] as sources of learning JavaScript code that has provided some of the game functionality.

 ### Inspiration